Run a Static Website

 Install Amphitheatre

-We are ready to start working with Amphitheatre and that means we need amp
+We are ready to start working with Amphitheatre and that means we need amp, our CLI

 app for managing apps on Amphitheatre.
 If you've already installed it, carry on.
 If not,